General Tournament Information

 The Chess for Success (CFS) State Tournament, formerly the OMSI/CFS Tournament, has been held annually since 1967.
 It is open to all students in grades K-12 who reside in Oregon.
 The tournament has two steps: (1) Regional Tournaments and (2) State Championship Tournaments.
 Players who finish high enough in a Regional Tournament then qualify to advance to the State Tournaments.
 You must qualify at a Regional Tournament to participate in the State Tournaments -- the only exceptions are the Automatic Qualifiers: see below.

-The State Championship Tournaments for 2013 will be held Friday March 15 and Saturday March 16 at the Oregon Convention Center in Portland.
-Chess for Success has reserved a block of rooms at the Red Lion Convention Center.
-For reservations call 1-800-343-1822 and be sure to mention Chess for Success for the discounted rate.
+The State Championship Tournaments for 2015 will be held Friday March 13 and Saturday March 14 at the Oregon Convention Center in Portland.

 Automatic Qualification: Some of last year's Chess for Success State Championship Tournament individual participants automatically qualify to play in this year's Chess for Success State Championship Tournaments.